parallax/developer-docs/docs/guides/next-gen-images/README.md

 #### Webpack

-Currently there is no known way to generate JPEG 2000 images with webpack.
+Currently, there is no known way to generate JPEG 2000 images with webpack.

 ## JPEG XR